Variational quantum algorithm for ergotropy estimation in quantum many-body batteries

 \subsection{VQErgo state-vector simulation}

 First we simulate the quantum battery using our proposed VQErgo algorithm and analyze the variational optimization in an ideal, noise-free setting via statevector simulation.
 We restrict ourselves to charging times $0<t<1.4$ which include the first two maxima of the work and ergotropy curves (see Fig.~\ref{fig:dynamics_N8}).
-We simulate the time evolution starting from the polarized product state using p-VQD which optimizes the variational circuit parameters iteratively in small time increments and hence we automatically obtain the evolved states at all intermediate times as well.
-All the details regarding the optimization are reported in Appendix~\ref{app:pvqd}.
-In particular, for a given number of spins $N$ we repeat the optimization with different circuit depths, i.e., different number of variational parameters and compare the p-VQD states to the exact time evolved states in Fig.~\ref{fig:pvqd_infidelity} of Appendix~\ref{app:pvqd}.
-For each simulated system size we choose a final p-VQD circuit depth that gives rise to small errors with respect to the exact state.
+We simulate the time evolution starting from the polarized product state using p-VQD which optimizes the variational circuit parameters iteratively in small time increments and hence we automatically obtain the evolved states at all intermediate times as well. {The ansatz used for the time-evolution and the passive state optimization was the hardware efficient ansatz.} All the details regarding the optimization {and choice of ansatz} are reported in Appendix~\ref{app:pvqd}.
+In particular, for a given number of spins $N$ we repeat the optimization with different {ansatz circuit repetitions}, {resulting in a} different number of variational parameters and compare the p-VQD states to the exact time evolved states in Fig.~\ref{fig:pvqd_infidelity} of Appendix~\ref{app:pvqd}.
+For each simulated system size we choose a final p-VQD {ansatz circuit repetition number} that gives rise to small errors with respect to the exact state.